-The Group's general and administrative expenses amounted to HK\$225.3 million for the year ended 30 June 2020, against HK\$238.7 million for the year ended 30 June 2019.
-The decrease in general and administrative expenses was mainly attributable to the proactive measures taken by the Group amidst the pandemic which included streamlining operation and headcount, suspending all non-essential projects and expenditures, and also instituting salary cut on all associates that are managerial grade and above.
+The Group's general and administrative expenses amounted to HK\$219.3 million for the year ended 30 June 2021, against HK\$225.3 million for the year ended 30 June 2020.
+The decrease in general and administrative expenses was mainly attributable to cost reduction measures undertaken by the management at the onset of pandemic.